speedrun-program/amnesia_linux_load_detector/README.md

 After Amnesia is running, start amnesia_load_detector.exe from terminal.

-    '/home/ubuntu/cpp_files/amnesia_injector2.exe'
+    '/home/ubuntu/cpp_files/amnesia_load_detector.exe'

-When a load screen is entered or left, a message should be printed.
+When a load starts or finishes, a message should be printed.